mykelalvis/FATESRD/Other/war-of-ashes.md

 Sometimes the players come up with a brilliant plan that leaves the enemy at a serious disadvantage.
 If they put serious (and successful) effort into creating conditions that would make their attack much more dangerous, the GM can decide to declare that an attack will do lethal damage.

 > _The heroes know they are badly outnumbered by the goblin pack roaming the area, so they decide to create an ambush to even things out.
 The GM offers to treat this as a challenge.
-The heroes will have to [[create advantage]] by locating a suitable ambush spot, create a second advantage by preparing the location, and overcome the goblins' wariness to bring them into the prepared trap.
+The heroes will have to [[Create Advantage]] by locating a suitable ambush spot, create a second advantage by preparing the location, and overcome the goblins' wariness to bring them into the prepared trap.
 Deliah scouts out the perfect bottleneck in a narrow rocky pass; Rolf piles boulders above, ready to trigger an avalanche; and Olivia brews a fantastic-smelling stew that should attract goblins for leagues around.
 They prepared well and described their actions interestingly, so the GM declares that the ambush will indeed be lethal, both the direct damage caused by the avalanche and the heroes' first attack in battle._

 Often such situations will be represented by lots of preparatory aspects and boosts, which will in turn convert into substantial bonuses.
 The GM should not give a deadly outcome in that situation -- the bonuses will be damaging enough.
 But it may be useful in a situation where the GM knows the players will be able to do all that preparation, and just skip over it in favor of making the initial attacks lethal rather than stretching out an otherwise unimportant conflict.